Friends of Doncaster Sheffield Airport

 FODSA meet once a month.
 Meetings are held in Meteor House, which is the first building on the right hand side of the Airport approach road after turning at the Hayfield Lane traffic lights.
 Meetings are held on the first Wednesday in the month and are open to all members, commencing at 19:30hrs and usually last about one and a half hours.
 The meetings provide an opportunity to obtain news on airport activities.
 There is a good deal of open discussion on matters relating to FODSA and details of the society correspondence.
 We occasionally manage to get a member of the airport management team to attend a meeting and update us with the latest news and, if time permits, answer questions from the floor.

 FODSA produce a quarterly newsletter containing news, views, and articles about the airport and its environs.
-It also has news about FODSA activities.
-Members are encouraged to contribute.
+It also has news about FODSA activities, and members are encouraged to contribute material for articles within.

 Special events and trips